-Figure 4.3.20.2.1: Geologic Map of Pennsylvania (2000)129
+Figure 4.3.20.2.1: Geologic Map of Pennsylvania (2000)

 We were able to get a data pull from the PA DCNR, Bureau of Topographic and Geologic Survey for Franklin County.
 This data contains the current recorded subsidence events for Franklin County to include mines, caves, sinkholes, and surface depressions.
-We specifically did not try to analyze all of the data related to surface depressions as the total number recorded in Franklin County was in excess of 10,000.
-We did analyze the number and locations of surface mines (See Figure 4.3.20.3.1), caves (See Figure 4.3.20.3.2), and sinkholes (See Figure 4.3.20.3.3).
-These numbers and totals of subsidence events/features per municipality are listed in Table 4.3.20.3.1 below.
+We specifically did not try to analyze all of the data related to surface depressions as the total number recorded in

-$^{^{129}}$ DCNR, Bureau of Topographic and Geologic Survey, $2000\,$
+$^{129}$ DCNR, Bureau of Topographic and Geologic Survey, $2000\,$